 These records also show that Diphtheria, in that summer of 1886, was not an equal opportunity disease; without exception the children who died that spring and summer had French names.

-This post is excerpted and edited from an article called "French Pride and the Question of Repression" originally published in Le Forum mars-avril/March-April 2004.
+This post is excerpted and edited from my article called "French Pride and the Question of Repression" originally published in Le Forum mars-avril/March-April 2004.